The Ancient Stadium Of Olympia

 The Ancient Stadium at OLYMPIA

-The first major stadium that is planned for the campus is a replica of the ancient stadium at Olympia, Greece.
-At that site the ancient Olympic Games were celebrated as part of a religious festival in honor of Zeus for almost 1200 years.
-The stadium was only part of a much larger religious sanctuary.
-The entire Olympic sanctuary had numerous buildings and a giant temple that housed one of the seven wonders of the ancient world, a huge statue of Zeus.
+This stadium is a replica of the ancient stadium in Olympia, Greece.
+At that ancient site the Greeks celebrated their Olympic Games as part of a religious festival in honor of their primary god, Zeus, for almost 1200 years.
+The stadium was only part of a much larger religious sanctuary which included numerous buildings and a giant temple that housed one of the seven wonders of the ancient world, a huge statue of Zeus.
 We plan to build a replica of the stadium, the arched entry tunnel and the section for ZANES that led to the stadium entrance.
 The simple stadium design was a straight runway, a little over 200 meters long.
-The area surrounding the stadium did not have seats, just a sloped, grass covered area that had room for an estimated 40,000 spectators.
+The area surrounding the stadium did not have seats, just a sloped, grass covered area with room for an estimated 40,000 spectators.
+In the aerial view of the stadium below you can barely see the entrance to the stadium in the upper right corner of the field which also helps (a little bit) to give some perspective to the large size of this ancient stadium.
+On the right side of the image are many trees that cover the side of Mount Olympus.
+The Olympic religious site, with all the ancient buildings, is located in the top right half of this image, dotted with trees.
+If you look real close you can see a kid doing pushups.

-A small part of the entrance tunnel to the stadium still exists today at Olympia.
-To the left, along a retaining wall was a long section of statuary known as the ZANES.
+A small part of the entrance tunnel to the ancient stadium still exists today at Olympia.
+To the left, along a retaining wall, were a number of bronze statues known as the ZANES.
 To enter the stadium all the athletes had to walk past these statues, reminders that those who cheat or break the rules will be forever remembered here.
 It was a warning to the athletes to be fair and honest in the competition or fines would be issued and a statue erected for such infamy.
-These statues were NOT in honor of greatness, they were reminders of cheaters.
+These statues did NOT honor great athletes, they were permanent reminders of the cheaters.

-- Stade race - This was a sprint from the starting line to the finish line, the only event at the first Olympic Games.
+- Stade race - This was a sprint from the starting line to the finish line, 192 meters and was the only event at the first Olympic Games.

-- The diaulos - a two-stade race - ta sprint down the stadium and then back to the starting line.
+- The diaulos - a two-stade race - a sprint down the stadium track to the end and then back to the starting line, 384 meters total.

-- The dolichos - a multi-stade race and almost nothing is known about this distance, other than multiple stades.
+- The dolichos - a multi-stade race, and almost nothing is known about this distance, other than it was multiple stades from 7 to 24 lengths.

-- The hoplitodromos - the Hoplite race, a race while wearing some armor and carrying a shield.
+- The hoplitodromos - the Hoplite race, a race while wearing some armor and carrying a shield 2 or 4 stades.

 - Other events took place outside the stadium such as chariot racing, horse racing, wrestling, boxing and the pankration.